Essential Compliance Glossary

 Vulnerability Assessment

 What is Vulnerability Assessment?
 Vulnerability assessment is the process of identifying, quantifying, and prioritizing security vulnerabilities in a system, network, or application.
-The purpose of a vulnerability assessment is to evaluate the security posture of an organization’s digital assets and identify potential vulnerabilities that could be exploited by attackers.
-The assessment may involve using automated...
+The purpose of a vulnerability assessment is to evaluate the security posture of an organization’s digital assets and identify potential vulnerabilities that attackers could exploit.
+The assessment may involve using automated tools to...

 W